 Laboratory Chief | Shiley Eye Institute

 Dr. Ayyagari and her research group are performing studies on molecular genetics and therapeutics of retinal degenerations.
-This includes retinitis pigmentosa, macular degeneration, diabetic retinopathy and other retinal diseases with genetic basis.
+This includes retinitis pigmentosa, macular degeneration, diabetic retinopathy and other retinal diseases with a genetic basis.
 These studies involve cloning disease genes, understanding the molecular mechanism underlying the disease process, identification of potential therapeutic targets and developing therapies.
 She also heads molecular diagnostic testing at the Shiley eye center.
 She is funded by the National Eye Institute, the Foundation for Fighting Blindness and Research to Prevent Blindness.
 Dr. Ayyagari is participating in laboratory and clinical studies of these diseases with the Jacobs Retina Center group.
-She has published extensively in this area, and is an international recognized expert in this field.
+She has published extensively in this area and is an internationally recognized expert in this field.

 Dr. Ayyagari has a joint appointment in the Department of Pathology, UCSD.
 She is a member of the Scientific Advisory Board of the foundation fighting blindness, National diagnostic genotyping network (NEI), Indo-US joint working committee (NIH).

 Shyamanga is a physician-scientist who will soon be taking up a faculty position at Shiley Eye Institute.
 He completed his medical training at Imperial College London before finishing a residency in Ophthalmology.
 He undertook two clinical fellowships in Medical Retina and Uveitis with a specialization in inherited retinal dystrophies.